kristianmandrup/bitbucket-auth/Readme.md

 })
 ```

+Note that you may also pass your bitbucket `username` and `password` to get same token access rights as your user account.
+This is not recommended except for testing purposes.

+You must pass a `credentialsProvider` function which provides the user credentials (ie. `username` and `password`) which should be the key/secret for the registered bitbucket client app that is making the access request.

+## Fine control

 You can pass a `useRefreshToken(config)` function as an option to fine-control when to use the `refreshToken` instead of making a full credentials request.

 By default pass a `forceCredentials: true` option to force a full credentials request.